 The bill amends the Unmanned Aircraft Systems Act to establish specific regulations regarding the use of unmanned aircraft systems (UAS) by state departments, agencies, boards, or commissions.
 It prohibits these entities from using UAS to surveil, inspect, or gather information about facilities that are subject to permits or licenses unless certain conditions are met.
 These conditions include obtaining express consent from the facility owner, acting under a valid search warrant, investigating imminent threats to public health or safety, inspecting specific types of infrastructure, or participating in emergency response efforts.
-Additionally, the bill specifies that UAS used in compliance with these regulations must be clearly marked as state-owned unless operated under specific FAA regulations.
+Additionally, the bill specifies that UAS used in these contexts must be clearly marked as state-owned unless operated under specific FAA regulations.

 Statutes affected: Senate Introduced Bill: 259.307